marek22k/mping-sender-mirror/CONTRIBUTING.md

 ## Platforms

-crazytrace can be found on both [Codeberg](https://codeberg.org/mark22k/crazytrace) and [NotABug.org](https://notabug.org/mark22k/crazytrace).
+mping-sender can be found on both [Codeberg](https://codeberg.org/mark22k/mping-sender) and [NotABug.org](https://notabug.org/mark22k/mping-sender).
 You are welcome to submit your issues or pull requests on both platforms.

 ## Dealing with each other